Privacy by Design: How re;file labs Uses WASM and Rust to Keep Your Files Local

 Local Processing Flow

-- The user selects or drags a file into the interface.
+- You select or drag a file into the interface.

 - The browser reads the file directly into memory.